NATIONAL MULLIGAN DAY

 National Mulligan Day is observed annually on October 17.

-In golf, a mulligan happens when a player gets a second chance to perform a certain move or action.
-Mulligan Day was created as a day for giving yourself a second chance or, as some people call it, a “do-over.”
+In golf, a mulligan happens when a player gets a second chance to perform a specific move or action.
+The day offers an opportunity for giving yourself a second chance or, as some people call it, a “do-over.”

 According to the USGA, the term first achieved widespread use in the 1940s.

 We can all think of something that at one point in time, we have said, “I wish I could do that over.”
 Celebrate the day by taking your do-over.
 Also, be considerate and offer a Mulligan to a few friends and neighbors out there.
 Some days we all deserve it.
 Use #NationalMulliganDay to post on social media.

 C. Daniel Rhodes of Hoover, AL, National Mulligan Day as a way to give everyone a day to have a fresh start.
 Along with Mulligan Day, Rhodes created Brother’s Day (May 24) and National Garage Sale Day (Second Saturday in August).

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!